 HOW TO CO-EXIST WITH THE OTHER (OCPD):

 When you get overwhelmed, try your best to react in a manner that is not offensive to others – it will lessen their defensiveness, allowing you to have more of a chance to feel like you are being heard.
-If others appear to be losing patience with you because you do not possess a “normal” level of sensitivity, humbly apologize for having been born with a sensitive nervous system and request that they give you extra patience.
+If others appear to be losing patience with you because you do not possess a “normal” level of sensitivity, forgive them for their ignorance and nicely ask them to extend more patience to you.

 HOW TO CO-EXIST WITH THE OTHER (OTHERS):